wp-plugins/daves-wordpress-live-search/readme.txt

 This functionality requires Javascript, but the search box still works normally if Javascript is not available.

+This plugin has been tested with WordPress 2.9, and will support WordPress 2.9's "post thumbnail" feature in the next release.

 == Installation ==

 1. Upload the `daves-wordpress-live-search` directory to your site's `/wp-content/plugins/` directory